netxms/netxms-doc/admin/installation.rst

       java -jar /opt/jetty-home-12/start.jar --add-modules=ee8-deploy,gzip,http,http2,https,logging-logback,plus,server,ssl,work

-3. Download war file (version 5.1.2 at the moment of writing) and place it in webapps directory.
+3. Download the war file (version 5.1.2 at the moment of writing) and place it in the webapps directory.

 .. code-block:: sh

-      curl -o webapps/ROOT.war https://netxms.com/download/releases/5.1/nxmc-5.1.2.war
+      curl -o webapps/ROOT.war https://netxms.com/releases/5.1/nxmc-5.1.2.war

-4. Generate ssl key (for testing purposes) and adjust ssl.ini file.
-Reverse proxy with proper certificate should be used in production.
+4. Generate ssl key (for testing purposes) and adjust the ssl.ini file.
+A reverse proxy with proper certificate should be used in production.
 Adjust DN, keyStorePassword and keyStorePath as per requirements.

 .. code-block:: sh